Shaun Murphy (singer): Career

 After a period of inactivity with the new division of Motown in Los Angeles, she left Motown and contacted Detroit music producer Punch Andrews for possible opportunities.
 Murphy then relocated back to Detroit in 1973 to work with Bob Seger.
 She has continued to work with Seger in the studio since 1973, in addition to performing on all of his tours since 1978.

 She returned again to live in Los Angeles in 1985 while working with Eric Clapton on his Behind the Sun album.
 Murphy joined Clapton's band for the ensuing tour, which included Live Aid.

 Shaun Murphy on stage with Little Feat at Rootsfestivalen in Brønnøysund, Norway, July 2008.

 Murphy's career in vocals has been both as band lead singer and session singer.
-She has sung, toured, and recorded with such acts as the Moody Blues, Bob Seger, Herbie Hancock, Phil Collins, Glenn Frey, Joe Walsh, Maria Muldaur, Bruce Hornsby, Michael Bolton, Coco Montoya, Alice Cooper, Little Feat and rock musicals, Hair and Sgt.
-Pepper's, etc.
+She has sung, toured, and recorded with such acts as the Moody Blues, Bob Seger, Herbie Hancock, Phil Collins, Glenn Frey, Joe Walsh, Maria Muldaur, Bruce Hornsby, Michael Bolton, Coco Montoya, Alice Cooper, Little Feat and performed in rock musicals such as Hair and Sgt.
+Pepper's.

 In 1993, she became a full-time member of the Los Angeles–based band Little Feat.
 She stayed on for the next fifteen years, recording and touring with them until 2009.

 In September 2009 the Shaun Murphy Band released the album Livin' The Blues.
 A second album, The Trouble With Lovin, followed in 2010.
 Late in 2011, Murphy released a DVD and live album both titled Shaun Murphy Live at Callahan's, recorded at Callahan's Music Hall, Auburn Hills, Michigan.

 Her album Ask for the Moon, released in 2012, was nominated for three Grammy Awards and won two Blues Blast music awards.
 She released Cry Of Love in 2013.
 Loretta was released in February 2015.
 Mighty Gates was released in October 2017 on Vision Wall Records.

 Murphy was nominated for the 2020 Independent Blues Award in five categories: Contemporary Blues CD, Female Artist, Traditional Blues Song, RNB Song, and Road Warrior.

 Murphy's latest album, entitled I'm Coming Home, was released on June 5, 2023.